Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Introduction

-An alternative approach is to train a model from scratch or finetune an existing model specifically for fisheye images; however, unlike the abundance of publicly available perspective image datasets, there is a comparatively smaller corpus of fisheye images, and even fewer fisheye images with ground truth to support 3D tasks.
+An alternative approach is to train a model from scratch or finetune an existing model specifically for fisheye images; however, unlike the abundance of publicly available perspective image datasets, there is a comparatively small corpus of fisheye images, and even fewer fisheye images with ground truth to support 3D tasks.
 This fisheye data scarcity makes it challenging to train a foundation model that generalizes well across diverse 3D scenes.
-While finetuning may be an option, one would risk divergence from the already desirable minimum and result in loss of fidelity or generalizability.
+While finetuning may be an option, this risks model parameters drifting away from a desirable minimum, resulting in a loss of fidelity or generalizability.
 In both cases, the resulting model becomes camera‑specific, requiring separate models to be deployed for mixed‑camera systems, which in turn increases operational overhead.

 Finally, one may also train a foundation model from scratch on a joint corpus of perspective and fisheye datasets.
 Not only is this computationally taxing for multi-view foundation models, but it also presents a high imbalance of data between the two camera types, resulting in trade-offs between fidelity and generalizability \cite{piccinelli2025unik3d}.
 We consider whether there exists a middle ground that enables a model to infer with similar fidelity on both perspective and fisheye images to avoid the operational overhead of deploying multiple models, but also without the computational overhead of large-scale training.